The BIG IDEA:

 N – Nip temptation before it turns into sin.
 Examples include turning off your phone when you’re tempted to use it to view porn, or choosing not to be alone if you’re facing temptation with your boyfriend or girlfriend.

-5. Verse 18 says that one reason to live differently in our sexuality is that sexual immorality is sin against our own bodies.
+5. Verse 18 says that one reason to live differently about sex is that sexual immorality is sin against our own bodies.
 How does knowing that sexual immorality hurts you rather than helps you motivate you to live differently?

 Although our culture says any kind of sex is the best thing ever, God says we’re actually hurting ourselves when we’re sexually immoral.
 We’re hurting ourselves because we’re going against God’s plan for us to flourish.
 We’re missing out on his best.
 We’re also hurting ourselves because we’re missing out on the truest and best intimacy Jesus wants us to have through our connection with him (see verse 17).
 No one wakes up in the morning and says, “I want to hurt myself today.”
 When we see sexual immorality as hurtful to ourselves, it moves us to avoid those hurtful choices and pursue sexual choices that benefit us instead — choices that line up with God’s Word.

-6. Verse 19 says another reason to live differently in our sexuality is that we belong to God.
+6. Verse 19 says another reason to live differently in our sexual choices is that we belong to God.
 Explain what you think this means in your own words.

 Allow the group to discuss.
 Verse 19 says we should flee sexual immorality because we belong to God and his Spirit lives in us as followers of Christ.
 The most important person in the universe — God himself — lives within us as our guest of honor.
 So we should treat our bodies with the highest honor and respect and make sexual choices that honor him.
 When we choose to take our bodies into a sinful sexual situation, we’re taking God there too since he lives in us.

-7. Verse 20 says another reason to live differently in our sexuality is that we want to honor (i.e., show off) God in our bodies with the sexual choices we make.
+7. Verse 20 says another reason to live differently about sex is that we want to honor (i.e., show off) God in our bodies with the sexual choices we make.
 What difference does it make in our sexual choices that we’ve been bought with a price, the price of Jesus giving his life for us?

 This verse says we should show off God in our bodies with the sexual choices we make because we’ve been bought with a price.
 God brought us into a relationship with himself at the cost of his own Son’s death.
 Since he gave his life for us, we should draw on his power to give our lives to him in our sexual choices.